 The benefit of the Downhill Hip Saddle Pad is it works in tandem with any Steve Edwards Signature Series Saddle and will help with your mule’s conformation.
-When you go to ride your mule with a downhill hip, use the Downhill Hip Saddle Pad.
-When you go to ride any other mule with proper conformation, use the same Steve Edwards Saddle and swap out the Downhill Hip Saddle Pad with a standard saddle pad – saving you money, the need for additional saddles, and most importantly, saving your mule from pain and discomfort.
+When you ride your mule with a downhill hip, use the Downhill Hip Saddle Pad.
+When you ride any other mule with proper conformation, use the same Steve Edwards Saddle and swap out the Downhill Hip Saddle Pad with a standard saddle pad – saving you money, the need for additional saddles, and most importantly, saving your mule from pain and discomfort.

 Saddle Pad Warranty

-Every Queen Valley Mule Ranch Saddle Pad comes with a 12 month warranty from the date of purchase.
+Every Queen Valley Mule Ranch Saddle Pad comes with a 12-month warranty from the date of purchase.